Blue Razz — the short version

 Blue Razz is Olit Hookalit's blue-raspberry candy family.
 Three facts that define it:

-- Two different recipes across three devices.
-The Mega 200K and Pro 60K both ship 'Blue Razz Lemonade' — blue raspberry candy with a pink-lemonade tart layer.
+- Three related recipes across four devices.
+The Plus 100K ships 'Blue Razz Lemon' (lemon zest, no lemonade layer); the Mega 200K and Pro 60K both ship 'Blue Razz Lemonade' — blue raspberry candy with a pink-lemonade tart layer.
 The 40K Tarot Edition ships 'Blue Razz' (no Lemonade in the name) — straight blue raspberry candy without the lemonade layer.
 Same flavor family, two genuinely different juice formulations.

 - Berry-family identity.
 Both recipes sit in the Berry-family flavor slot — blue raspberry candy as the dominant note, sweet and bright.
 Different from the Iced-family (fruit + cooling) and different from the Tropical-family (mango/pineapple/passion).
 Blue Razz is candy-led with no cooling element.

 - 40K Tarot pairing.
-The 40K 'Blue Razz' SKU ships paired with The High Priestess Tarot card — XVIII in the Major Arcana.
-The High Priestess traditionally signifies intuition, mystery, and the unconscious — the visual identity matches the deep-blue Blue Razz color palette.
+The 40K 'Blue Razz' SKU ships with Tarot card artwork on the shell — one of five designs used across the 40K flavor menu, and the unconscious — the visual identity matches the deep-blue Blue Razz color palette.

 Mega + Pro Blue Razz Lemonade both instock.
 40K Tarot Blue Razz currently restocking.
 Shop Mega 200K Blue Razz Lemonade →